XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-\featheader{Withdrawals on $\mathcal{S}$} The analysis highlights $3$ events where funds were transferred from a bridge address without emitting corresponding bridge events: $2$ using Nomad and $1$ using the Ronin bridge.
-These instances were linked to phishing attempts and marked accordingly in block explorers (e.g., \AddrHref{https://etherscan.io/tx/0x358788e319dcd2a0afd03102cc944ffda0bf6a68abbd2d84734affcb07d739ca}{0x358788e319dcd2a0afd03102cc944ffda0bf6a68abbd2d84734affcb07d739ca} and \AddrHref{https://etherscan.io/tx/0x78b643a338afa5bd56aa2eeccd5c2381a5e5a921986a6ccf7b678958b7d62766}{0x78b643a338afa5bd56aa2eeccd5c2381a5e5a921986a6ccf7b678958b7d62766}, respectively).
+The analysis highlights $3$ events where funds were transferred from a bridge address without emitting corresponding bridge events: $2$ in Nomad and $1$ in the Ronin bridge.
+These instances were linked to phishing attempts and marked accordingly in block explorers (e.g., \AddrHref{https://etherscan.io/tx/0x358788e319dcd2a0afd03102cc944ffda0bf6a68abbd2d84734affcb07d739ca}{0x358788e319dcd2a0afd03102cc944ffda0bf6a68abbd2d84734affcb07d739ca} and \AddrHref{https://etherscan.io/tx/0x78b643a338afa5bd56aa2eeccd5c2381a5e5a921986a6ccf7b678958b7d62766}{0x78b643a338afa5bd56aa2eeccd5c2381a5e5a921986a6ccf7b678958b7d62766}).